 REPORT IT!
-Call 385-226-5597, find a ranger, or send a runner to Headquarters or a ranger outpost.
+Find a ranger, or send a runner to Headquarters or a ranger outpost.

-- FIGHT IT!
-Be ready to use your shovel, water pail, or anything. - HELP OUT!
+FIGHT IT!
+Be ready to use your shovel, water pail, or anything.

+HELP OUT!
 Assist Rangers or other volunteers in firefighting.

 LISTEN!
-Listen to any instructions from first responders or announcements made via bullhorn.
+Listen to any instructions from first responders or announcements made via bullhorn